 In its simplest form, an electronic logging device — or ELD — is used to electronically record a driver’s Record of Duty Status (RODS), which replaces the paper logbook some drivers currently use to record their compliance with Hours of Service (HOS) requirements.

-Fleets have until December 2017 to implement certified ELDs to record HOS.
+Fleets had until December 2017 to implement certified ELDs to record HOS.

-Fleets already equipped with electronic logging technology will have until December 2019 to ensure compliance with the published specifications.
+Fleets that were already equipped with electronic logging technology (AOBRDs) before December 2017 have until December 2019 to ensure compliance with the published specifications.

 ELDs aren’t reinventing the HOS compliance technology wheel